Lesego0707/Home-Network-Topology-Lab/README.md

 ## What I Learned

-This project strengthened my understanding of basic networking concepts, including IP addressing, DNS resolution, TCP/IP communication, packet flow, and Network Address Translation (NAT).
-Using Wireshark allowed me to observe how devices communicate across a network and reinforced the importance of network traffic analysis in a Security Operations Centre (SOC) environment.
-This lab helped me connect networking theory with practical, hands-on experience.
+These observations strengthened my understanding of network communication and how cybersecurity analysts use packet analysis to monitor network activity, identify anomalies, and support security investigations.I now understand the basics of networking concepts, including IP addressing, DNS resolution, TCP/IP communication, packet flow, and Network Address Translation (NAT).
+Using Wireshark allowed me to observe how devices communicate across a network and reinforced the importance of network traffic analysis.